jordandeklerk/moderndid/pydid/honestdid/README.md

 ### Smoothness Restrictions

 Another approach is to restrict how much post-treatment violations can deviate from a linear extrapolation of the pre-trend.
-We impose that the slope of the pre-trend can change by no more than $M$ across consecutive periods.
+The paper imposes that the slope of the pre-trend can change by no more than $M$ across consecutive periods.
 Setting $M = 0$ imposes exactly linear counterfactual trends, while larger $M$ allows more non-linearity.

-### Robust Confidence Intervals

-Given these restrictions, the method provides confidence intervals that are guaranteed to have correct coverage when the restrictions are satisfied, accounting for estimation error in both treatment effects and pre-trends.

 ### Sensitivity Analysis

+Given these restrictions, the Honest Did package provides confidence intervals that are guaranteed to have correct coverage when the restrictions are satisfied, accounting for estimation error in both treatment effects and pre-trends.

 Researchers can report confidence intervals under different assumptions about the magnitude of post-treatment violations (different values of $\bar{M}$ or $M$) and identify "breakdown values" – the largest restriction for which effects remain significant.